nickpollari/Public-LearningPython/README.md

 # Public-LearningPython

 This project is intented to be a learning resource for students who wish to learn Python3.
 I may transform this into a book one day.
+Click on the Binder link below to launch the book.

 Binder Link: [![Binder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/nickpollari/Public-LearningPython/master)